A Game of Thrones-Chapter 47

 |Chapter chronology (All)|

 Ned is dreaming of walking through the crypts beneath Winterfell.
-The Kings of Winter watch him with eyes of ice, and the direwolves at their feet snarl.
-Finally, he comes to the tomb where his father, Lyanna, and Brandon sleep.
-Ned hears Lyanna's statue whisper “Promise me, Ned” and her eyes weep blood.
+The Kings of Winter watch him with eyes of ice and the direwolves at their feet snarl.
+Finally, he comes to the tomb where his father sleeps with Lyanna and Brandon beside him.
+Lyanna's statue whispers, “Promise me, Ned,” and her eyes weep blood.
 Ned jerks awake with someone pounding at his door.

-The king’s steward tells Ned that King Robert demands his presence.
-When Ned reaches Maegor's Holdfast, he finds the Kingsguard guarding the bridge and inside the royal apartments.
-Looking at Ser Barristan Selmy, who is waiting outside the king’s bedchamber, Ned can tell something is terribly wrong.
+The king’s steward tells Ned that King Robert demands his presence at once.
+When Ned reaches Maegor's Holdfast, he finds the Kingsguard guarding the bridge, the steps, and the royal apartments.
+Ned only has to look at Ser Barristan Selmy, who is waiting outside the king’s bedchamber, to know something is terribly wrong.

-Pycelle tells Ned that he has done all that he can, but the wound has already mortified; it had taken two days to get Robert back.
+Pycelle tells Ned that he has done all that he can, but the wound has already mortified because it took two days to get Robert back.
 When Ned asks how long, he is told that by rights the king should be dead already.
 Renly adds that Robert was always strong, though perhaps not wise, recounting that Robert slew the boar even with his guts hanging out.
 Ned replies admiringly that Robert was never one to leave the battle with an enemy standing.

 Ser Barristan is still standing outside and Ned tells him that the king is not to be disturbed.
-Ser Barristan tells Ned that he has failed his sacred trust.
-Ned reassures the old knight that no one can defend a man against himself.
-Ned tells the knight that the king even blamed the wine.
-The knight tells Ned that the king was reeling.
-Varys, who has just appeared, asks who gave Robert all the wine, and the Lord Commander tells them it was the King’s elder squire, Lancel Lannister.
+Ser Barristan laments that he has failed his sacred trust.
+Ned reassures the old knight that no one can defend a man against himself and even the king blamed the wine.
+The knight admits that Robert was reeling drunk.
+Varys, who has just appeared, asks who gave Robert all the wine, and Ser Barristan tells them it was the king’s elder squire, Lancel Lannister.
 Varys states that he hopes the lad does not blame himself.
-Ned informs Varys that the king wants the arrangements for the assassination of Daenerys canceled.
-Varys tells him that those birds have flown but hewill do what he can.
+Ned informs Varys that the king wants the assassination of Daenerys canceled.
+Varys tells him that those birds have flown but he will do what he can.

-Tomard and Cayn are helping Ned across the bridge when Lord Renly arrives and asks for a private word.
+Tomard and Cayn are helping Ned across the bridge when Renly catches up and asks for a private word.
 Renly asks if Robert’s will makes him regent and, knowing his answer, tells Ned that he has 100 swords to offer him.
-Renly declares that if they strike now, they can take the Red Keep and seize the children.
+Renly declares that if they strike now, they can take the Red Keep and seize the royal children.
 Ned refuses, stating that while Robert is still alive he will not shed blood in the castle.
-Renly tells him that every moment he delays gives Cersei more time to prepare.
+Renly insists that every moment Ned delays gives Cersei more time to prepare.
 Ned declares that they should pray for Robert’s recovery; sometimes the gods are merciful.
 Renly answers that the Lannisters are not.

-By the time he returns to his Tower, Ned wonders if he should have accepted Renly’s offer; if the queen fights he will need every sword he can get.
+By the time he returns to his tower, Ned is wondering if he should have accepted Renly’s offer; if the queen fights he will need every sword he can get.
 He has no taste for these intrigues.
-Ned first asks Cayn to bring Littlefinger to him and then commands Tomard to take 20 men to guard his daughters to the ship to take them to Winterfell.
-He then tells Tomard to stop at Dragonstone on the way and deliver a letter to Lord Stannis, for his eyes only.
-After Tomard leaves, Ned sits in grief for his great friend and thinks how some will say that he had betrayed his king’s friendship and disinherited his sons, but that the gods will know better and that Robert will learn the truth in the land beyond the grave.
-He then composes a letter to Stannis, telling him of his brother’s death and offering him the throne as the rightful heir.
-As he seals the letter he thinks that his regency will be short and he can return to Winterfell.
+Ned first asks Cayn to bring Littlefinger to him and then commands Tomard to take 20 men to escort his daughters to the ship to take them to Winterfell.
+He then tells Tomard to stop at Dragonstone on the way and deliver a letter for to Lord Stannis, for his eyes only.
+After Tomard leaves, Ned sits in grief for his friend Robert and thinks how some will say that he had betrayed his king’s friendship and disinherited his sons.
+He hopes the gods will know better and that Robert will learn the truth in the land beyond the grave.
+He then composes a letter to Stannis, telling him of Robert’s death and offering him the throne as the rightful heir.
+As he seals the letter, Ned reflects that his regency will be short and then he can return to Winterfell.

 Littlefinger arrives and congratulates Ned for being named Protector of the Realm.
-When asked how he knows, he states the Varys told him, and that Ned has just confirmed it.
-Ned damns Varys and his birds, and states that he does not trust him.
+When asked how he knows, Littlefinger states that Varys told him and that Ned has just confirmed it.
+Ned damns Varys and his birds and states that he does not trust him.
 Littlefinger declares that Ned is learning.
-Ned tells him he knows the secret that Jon Arryn was murdered for.
+Ned says he knows the secret that Jon Arryn was murdered for.
 Littlefinger's lack of reaction to the truth shows that he obviously knew the secret all along.

-Ned declares his intention to offer the throne to Stannis, but Littlefinger tells him he is a fool if he does not bow to Joffrey.
-Stannis is not a friend of Ned's or Littlefinger's; even his brothers cannot stand him because he is hard and unyielding.
-Stannis will appoint his own Hand and Small Council, and his ascension will mean war for the realm; he will seek the heads of Cersei and the children to secure his position on the Iron Throne (an act that will incite Tywin Lannister and the houses sworn to Casterly Rock to an uprising), those of Lords Tyrell and Redwyne as revenge for the siege of Storm's End, and even Lord Balon Greyjoy for his rebellion.
-According to Littlefinger, anyone who stood by the Targaryens during Robert's Rebellion or rose with the Greyjoys will have cause to fear Stannis's ascent to the throne.
+Ned declares his intention to offer the throne to Stannis, but Littlefinger says he would be wise to bow to Joffrey.
+Stannis is not a friend of Ned or Littlefinger; even his brothers cannot stand him because he is hard and unyielding.
+Stannis will appoint his own Hand and Small Council, and his ascension will mean war for the realm.
+Stannis will seek the heads of Cersei and the children to secure his position on the Iron Throne (an act that will incite Tywin Lannister and the houses sworn to Casterly Rock to an uprising), those of Lords Tyrell and Redwyne as revenge for the Siege of Storm's End, and even Lord Balon Greyjoy for his rebellion.
+According to Littlefinger, anyone who stood by the Targaryens during Robert's Rebellion or rose with the Greyjoys will have cause to fear Stannis' ascent to the throne.

-Littlefinger proposes another course of action: that Ned make his peace with the Lannisters, wed Sansa to Joffrey, his heir to Myrcella and his younger daughter to Tommen and rule as Hand of the King and Protector of the Realm until Joffrey comes of age in four years’ time.
-This should be sufficient to deal with the threat of Stannis and, should Joffrey prove unsuitable, they can reveal the truth of his parentage and place Renly on the throne.
-Ned tells Littlefinger that what he is proposing is treason.
+Littlefinger proposes another course of action: that Ned make his peace with the Lannisters, wed Sansa to Joffrey, Robb to Myrcella, and Arya to Tommen and rule as Hand of the King and Protector of the Realm until Joffrey comes of age in four years’ time.
+This should be sufficient time to deal with Stannis and, should Joffrey prove unsuitable, they can reveal the truth of his parentage and place Renly on the throne.
+Ned declares that what Littlefinger is proposing is treason.
 Littlefinger replies that it will only be treason if they lose.
 Ned tells him that he forgets Jon Arryn, Jory Cassel, and the attempt to kill Bran.
-Littlefinger states that he did forget he was talking to a Stark.
+Littlefinger states that the only thing he forgot was that he was talking to a Stark.

-Ned then declares that he is going to call on the aid Littlefinger promised Catelyn.
+Ned declares that he is going to call on the aid Littlefinger promised Catelyn.
 Cersei has a dozen knights and 100 men-at-arms, enough to overwhelm his household guard.
 Littlefinger then points out there are lords that have no love for the Lannisters that have guards.
-Ned states they are not enough—that he needs Littlefinger to secure him the City Watch of King's Landing.
+Ned states they are not enough—he needs Littlefinger to secure him the City Watch of King's Landing.
 Littlefinger insists that when the Hand proclaims one king and the Queen another, the Gold Cloaks will side with the one who pays better.
-With that in mind, Littlefinger states that he will meet with the Watch Commander with a bribe of 6000 gold dragons.
+With that in mind, Littlefinger states that he will meet with City Watch Commander Janos Slynt with a bribe of 6,000 gold dragons.